ibm-cloud-docs/watson-assistant/handle-errors.md

 You cannot anticipate every possible request, so sometimes customers send input that your assistant fails to match to any action.
 The input may be phrased in a way that the assistant cannot understand, or customers ask for things that your assistant is not designed to handle.

+You can configure your action steps to route to search or **No matches** if the user input do not match any action.
+For more information about configuring search routing, see [Configuring the search routing when no action matches](#config-search-routing).

 Unrecognized input of this sort triggers the built-in **No matches** action.
 To see how this action works, click **Set by assistant** in the list of actions, and then click **No matches**.